nationalarchives/dr2-custodial-copy/README.md

 #### Deleting Received SQS messages

-If the custodial copy process completes successfully, the messages that were received from SQS are then deleted from the SQS queue.
+If the Custodial Copy process completes successfully, the messages that were received from SQS are then deleted from the SQS queue.
-If any messages in a batch fail, all messages are left to try again.
-This avoids having to work out which ones were successful which could be error-prone.
+If any messages in a batch fail, all messages are left to try again; this avoids having to work out which ones were successful, which could be error-prone.

 #### Parallel processing
 Each message is processed in parallel, except for writing to the OCFL repository.
 The OCFL library will throw an exception if you try to write to the same object at the same time so there is a single semaphore to prevent two fibers writing at the same time.
 All other processes such as fetching the data from Preservica and deleting the SQS messages are processed in parallel.
-All non-deleted messages are processed (in parallel first) and then deleted ones messages to prevent unwanted behaviour like a deletion of an Information Object and then a CO being created afterward; this scenario could happen if a CO gets added to Preservica (manually or automatically) and then the IO gets deleted within the time window.
+All non-deleted messages are processed (in parallel first) and then the deleted messages to prevent unwanted behaviour, like a deletion of an Information Object and then a CO being created afterward; this scenario could happen if a CO gets added to Preservica (manually or automatically) and then the IO gets deleted within the time window.

 ### Infrastructure

-This will be hosted on a machine at Kew rather than in the cloud so the only infrastructure resource needed is the repository to store the docker image.
+This will be hosted on a machine at Kew rather than in the cloud so the only infrastructure resource needed is the repository to store the Docker image.

 [Link to the infrastructure code](https://github.com/nationalarchives/dr2-terraform-environments)